multipathmaster/nomadrcm/README.md

 1.  `docker build .` OR `docker pull multipathmaster/nomadrcm`
 2.  `docker tag "ID FROM ABOVE" "NEW NAME"`
 3.  export the image however you wish and place it in a repo.  i use a local repo w/ a simple registry container on port 5000.  i.e. you can use artifactory or something similar instead.
+Or use multipathmaster/nomadrcm.
 4.  copy the below config into nomadrcm.nomad (or whatever_name_you_wish.nomad/json/etc...)
 ```
 job "nomadrcm" {